ZhengKuang/StockAnalyzer/README.md

 #StockAnalyzer
+Hi, this is my project!
-a stock analyser using docker, kafka, cassandra, redis and node.js
+a real time stock analyser using docker, kafka, cassandra, redis and node.js
 ## Overview of the Project

 ![Image of overview](https://github.com/ZhengKuang/StockAnalyzer/blob/master/images/overview.gif)